Consensys/gnark/README.md

 Checkout the [online playground][`gnark` Playground] to compile circuits and visualize constraint systems.

-## Warning
+## Security

-**`gnark` has been [partially audited](https://github.com/ConsenSys/gnark-crypto/blob/master/audit_oct2022.pdf) and is provided as-is, we make no guarantees or warranties to its safety and reliability.
+**`gnark` and [`gnark-crypto`] have been [extensively audited](Audits), but are provided as-is, we make no guarantees or warranties to its safety and reliability.
 In particular, `gnark` makes no security guarantees such as constant time implementation or side-channel attack resistance.**

+**To report a security bug, please refer to [`gnark` Security Policy](SECURITY.md).**

+Refer to [known security advisories](https://github.com/Consensys/gnark/security/advisories?state=published) for a list of known security issues.

+## Testing

+`gnark` employs the following testing procedures:
+* unit testing - we test the primitives in unit tests
+* circuit testing - we test the circuit implementation against several targets:
+  - test engine - instead of running the full prover and verifier stack, we run the computations only to ensure the completeness of the circuits
+  - proof engines - we compile the circuits, run the setup, prove and verify using native implementation
+  - Solidity verifier - in addition to the previous, we verify the proofs in Solidity verifier.
+See [`gnark-solidity-verifier`]
+* regression testing - we have implemented [tests for reported issues](https://github.com/Consensys/gnark/tree/master/internal/regression_tests) to avoid regressions
+* constraint count testing - we have implemented [circuit size tests](https://github.com/Consensys/gnark/tree/master/internal/stats) to avoid regressions
+* serialization testing - we check that [serialization round-trip is complete](https://github.com/Consensys/gnark/blob/master/io/roundtrip.go)
+* side-effect testing - we check that circuit [compilation is deterministic](https://github.com/Consensys/gnark/blob/master/test/assert.go)
+* fuzz testing:
+  - circuit input fuzzing - we provide random inputs to the circuit to cause solver error
+  - native input fuzzing - we provide random inputs to various native methods to cause errors.
+We have also stored initial fuzzing corpus for regression tests.
+  - circuit definition fuzzing - we cooperate with Consensys Diligence to fuzz the circuit definitions to find bugs in the `gnark` circuit compiler.

+The tests are automatically run during every PR and merge commit.
+We run full test suite only for the Linux on `amd64` target, but run short tests both for Windows target (`amd64`) and macOS target (`arm64`).

+## Performance

-`gnark` and `gnark-crypto` packages are optimized for 64bits architectures (x86 `amd64`) and tested on Unix (Linux / macOS).
+`gnark` and `gnark-crypto` packages are optimized for 64bits architectures (x86 `amd64`) using assembly operations.
+We have generic implementation of the same arithmetic algorithms for ARM backends (`arm64`).
+We do not implement vector operations.

+## Backwards compatibility

+`gnark` tries to be backwards compatible when possible, however we do not guarantee that serialized object formats are static over different versions of `gnark`.
+Particularly - we do not have versioning implemented in the serialized formats, so using files between different versions of gnark may lead to undefined behaviour or even crash the program.

 ## Issues